slauger/hcloud-okd4/README.md

 - Nodes are **not directly exposed to the internet** by default.
 - Only the load balancer is public accessible.
-- SSH access to nodes is possible if port 22 is explicitly opened.
+- SSH access to nodes will only be possible with additional firewall configuration.

 ---